+§69.165 Between-deck tonnage.

-The under-deck tonnage provisions in §69.109 apply; except that, under the Dual Measurement System, spaces between the line of the tonnage deck and the tonnage deck itself due to a stepped tonnage deck are included in under-deck tonnage.
-The between-deck tonnage provisions in §69.111 apply, except that, under the Dual Measurement System, betweendeck space extends from the tonnage deck to the uppermost complete deck, rather than from the line of the tonnage deck to the line of the uppermost complete deck.
+The between-deck tonnage provisions in §69.111 apply, except that, under this subpart, between-deck space extends from the tonnage deck to the uppermost complete deck, rather than from the line of the tonnage deck to the line of the uppermost complete deck.